 - UTA Bus Pass, including Trax (Front Runner and Express Bus Routes are not included): If you are able to ride a bus, call DWS to ask if your Medicaid program covers a bus pass.
 The pass will come in the mail.
 Show your Medicaid card and bus pass to the driver - UTA Flex Trans: special bus services for Medicaid clients who live in Davis, Salt Lake, Utah and Weber Counties.
 You may use Flex Trans if: - You are not physically or mentally able to use a regular bus - You have filled out a UTA application form to let them know you have a disability that makes it so you cannot ride a regular bus.
-You can get the form by calling: - Salt Lake and Davis Counties: (801) 287-7433 - Davis, Weber and Box Elder Counties: (877) 882-7272 - You have been approved to use special bus services and have Special Medical Transportation Card - Dial-A-Ride: Special bus service available for members who live in Iron County - Call CATS at: (435) 865-4510 - Modivcare (formerly LogistiCare): non-emergency door-to-door service for medical appointments and urgent care.
-You may be eligible for Modivcare (formerly LogistiCare) if: - You have Traditional Medicaid - There is not a working vehicle in your household
+You can get the form by calling: - Salt Lake and Davis Counties: (801) 287-7433 - Davis, Weber and Box Elder Counties: (877) 882-7272 - You have been approved to use special bus services and have Special Medical Transportation Card - Dial-A-Ride: Special bus service available for members who live in Iron County - Call CATS at: (435) 865-4510

-- Your physical disabilities make it so you are not able to ride a UTA bus or Flex Trans - Your doctor has completed a Modivcare Utah Physician's Certificate. www.modivcare.com/facilities/ut
+- LogistiCare: non-emergency door-to-door service for medical appointments and Urgent Care.
+You may be eligible for LogistiCare if: - You have Traditional Medicaid - There is not a working vehicle in your household - Your physical disabilities make it so you are not able to ride a UTA bus or Flex Trans - Your doctor has completed a LogistiCare form

-When approved by Utah Medicaid, you can arrange for this service by calling Modivcare (formerly LogistiCare) at: (855) 563-4403.
-You must make reservations with Modivcare three business days before your appointment.
-Urgent care does not require a three day reservation.
-(Modvicare will call your doctor to make sure the problem was urgent).
-Eligible clients will be able to receive services from Modvicare statewide.
+When approved by Utah Medicaid, you can arrange for this service by calling LogistiCare at: (855) 563-4403.
+You must make reservations with LogistiCare three business days before your appointment.
+Urgent Care does not require a three (3) day reservation.
+(LogistiCare will call your doctor to make sure the problem was urgent).
+Eligible clients will be able to receive services from LogistiCare statewide.